Stormwater & runoff

 - Carry toxic chemicals, nutrients, and bacteria into lakes, rivers, and marine waters.

-- Contribute to shellfish closures, harm salmon habitat, contaminate drinking water, and contribute to toxic chemicals in the food chain.
+- Contribute to shellfish-harvest closures, harm salmon habitat, contaminate drinking water, and contribute to toxic chemicals in the food chain.

 Washington's plan for preventing nonpoint pollution

 We use a combination of technical and financial assistance, backed by state and federal laws, to ensure water quality is protected in Washington.